etienne-p/UnityMorphologicalAntialiasing/README.md

 ### Possible Improvements

 So far, our edge detection technique requires improvements.
-We mentioned that depth gives more reliable results than luminance.
+We mentioned that depth gives more reliable results than luminance or normals.
 Yet, it fails to catch some relevant edges.
 We could also improve the coverage lookup texture generation for better blending between patterns.

 ## Results